 - Avoid foods that trigger your heartburn.

 - Avoid lying down after a meal.
-Wait at least three hours.
+Wait 2 to 3 hours.

 - Avoid late meals.